romainl/idiomatic-vimrc/README.md

 ## FILES AND DIRECTORIES

-Unless you *really* know what you are doing (hint: if you learn anything from this document, it means that you are not there yet), whatever you do to customize Vim should NEVER happen outside of `$HOME`:
+Unless you *really* know what you are doing (hint: if you learn anything from this document, it means that you are not there yet), whatever you do to customize Vim should NEVER happen outside of your "home" directory, hereby referred to as `$HOME`:

 - on Linux, BSD, and Cygwin, `$HOME` is usually `/home/username/`,
 - on Mac OS X, `$HOME` is `/Users/username/`,